Growth Regulators: What Are Your Goals?

 Musketeer is another pre-mix combination containing trinexapac-ethyl, flurprimidol, and paclobutrazol.
 The equal portions of flurprimidol and paclobutrazol provide enough active ingredients to deliver positive effects while minimizing any negative results along with just enough trinexapac-ethyl to provide clipping reduction.

 Growth regulators can be an important tool for any turf manager to use throughout the growing season.
-The University of Nebraska-Lincoln Extension Turfgrass Specialist, Bill Kreuser, Ph.D., has developed Growing Degree Day models for each of the actives discussed above.
+Bill Kreuser, Ph.D., has developed Growing Degree Day models for each of the actives discussed above.
 It can be a very useful tool to help to schedule the timing of applications.

 Your ATS sales rep can help you determine the best strategy to meet the goals set for your property.
 The time of applications, combinations of actives, and pricing of each of these products are all factors that need to be considered when deciding which to use on your property.